Hussain Al-Hizam

-Hussain Assem Al-Hizam (حسين عاصم آل حزام; born 4 January 1998 in Jubail) is a Saudi Arabian athlete specialising in the pole vault.
-He won the gold medal at the 2017 Islamic Solidarity Games.
+Hussain Al-Hizam (حسين عاصم آل حزام; born 4 January 1998) is a Saudi Arabian athlete specialising in the pole vault.

 Career

 After returning home from the Youth Olympics in China in 2014, Al Hizam missed the pit completely, fell to the ground and suffered a spinal fracture.
 Al Hizam spent a year recovering and training in Los Angeles.

 Al-Hizam was an NCAA champion vaulter for the Kansas Jayhawks track and field team, winning the pole vault at the 2018 NCAA Division I Indoor Track and Field Championships.

 His personal bests in the event are 5.70 metres outdoors (Austin 2021) and 5.70 metres indoors (2018).
 Both are current national records.

 His father, Asim Al-Hizam, is a former decathlete and a current athletics coach.